DraxCodes/common-issues/Discord.Net-Addons/Embeds/Embeds.md

 ### Basics

 In the Discord.Net library, we have access to a class called EmbedBuilder.
-This is the class that allows us to construct an Embed using the builder pattern (Don't worry if you don't what the builder pattern is, it becomes clear below).
+This is the class that allows us to construct an Embed using the builder pattern (Don't worry if you don't know what the builder pattern is, it becomes clear below).

 ```cs
 //First start by instantiating yourself a new EmbedBuilder